What the Richmond and North Kingston by-election win means for young Feminists

 Read more about the ‘Open Britain’ conference here.

-But what spoke to me as the by-election campaign was in full swing, wasn’t the Liberal Dem party itself, but Sarah as a candidate and everything she stands for.
+But what spoke to me as the by-election campaign was in full swing, wasn’t the Lib Dems as a party, but Sarah as a candidate and everything she stands for.
 Another woman with a husband like Theresa May, but this time on the left-leaning side of liberal.
-Despite her lack of experience, reading news about Olney and seeing Liberal Democrat boards scattered around houses on my commute to work made my pulse beat faster.
+Despite her lack of experience, reading news about Olney and seeing Liberal Democrat boards scattered around houses on my commute to work made my pulse throb with hope.

-The by-election in Kingston on the December 1st 2016 was one of those rare occasions that all parties, except for the Liberal Democrats and Mr Goldsmith, decided to take a step back.
-For better or for worse, The Green Party and Women’s Equality Party had endorsed Sarah Olney, and there was minimal campaigning for chosen Labour candidate.
+The by-election in Kingston on the December 1st 2016 was one of those rare occasions that all parties, except for the Liberal Democrats and Bumsmith, sorry, Goldsmith, decided to take a step back.
+For better or for worse, The Green Party and Women’s Equality Party had endorsed Sarah Olney, and there was a limited campaign by Labour .
 UKIP, who had previously campaigned and won votes in the 2015 general election (ugh), endorsed Goldsmith.
-Again, a concerning trend for another day is the fact that UKIP are even in the political position to be endorsing an independent candidate.

 - The voices of people passionate about the environment and the planet, as we live our lives trying to protect the resources that our predecessors have depleted.

 - The voices of those who strive to be represented by politicians who are recognisable, and who will actually represent us, and who are inherently empathetic and inclusive of minority voices.